Frequently asked questions

 How are units allocated?

-When a unit becomes available it is offered to the next eligible person on the register of interest.
+When a unit becomes available, it is offered to the next eligible person on the register of interest.
 If they do not accept, it is offered to the next person on the list.
-There needs to be a valid reason to decline the offer.
-If an offer is not accepted again the applicant will not retain their position on the register of interest.

 Can I check on the progress of my application?